DebugML/debugml.github.io/_posts/2024-07-02-logicbreaks.md

 **(1) Rule suppression**: a rule and its dependents are ignored.
 Suppose we want to ignore the rule "if I have Wool, then I can create String".
-In this case, we would like for a prompt appended with the adversarial suffix to generate the following:
+In this case, we would like for a prompt appended with the adversarial suffix to generate the following, where we use ~~strikeout text~~ to denote the omitted output:

-**LLM (Prompt + Adv.
-Suffix):**
+**Generation on Prompt + Adv.
+Suffix**:
 I have Sheep, and so I can create Wool.
+~~I have Wool, and so I can create String.~~
 I have Log, and so I can create Stick.
-I cannot create any other items.
+~~I have String and Stick, and so I can create Fishing Rod.~~ I cannot create any other items.
 {: .notice--danger}